-We’ve tested 163 over-ear headphones and below are our recommendations for the best over-ear headphones under $100 in 2019.
-If you’re looking for our top picks for other over-ear headphones, check out our recommendations for the best over-ear headphones for working out, the best wireless Bluetooth over-ear headphones, the best headphones under $100, and the best over-ear noise cancelling headphones.
+We’ve tested 188 over-ear headphones and below are our recommendations for the best over-ear headphones under $100 in 2019.
+If you’re looking for our top picks for other over-ear headphones, check out our recommendations for the best over-ear headphones for working out and the best headphones under $100.

-Like many critical listening headphones, the Audio-Technica ATH-M40x have poor noise isolation.
-Since they’re closed-back, they isolate better than most open-back models, but they’re still not designed to be used in noisy environments.
+Like most critical listening headphones, the Audio-Technica ATH-M40x have poor noise isolation.
+Their closed-back design isolates better than most open-back models, but they’re still not designed to be used in noisy environments.
 They also don’t have a microphone or any control options, so if you’re using them with your smartphone, you’ll have to take calls and control your audio on your phone directly.

-If you’re a PC or a PS4 gamer looking for good gaming over-ear headphones under $100, then get the Logitech G533.
+If you’re a PC or a PS4 gamer looking for good over-ear headphones under $100 for gaming, then get the Logitech G533.
 They’re comfortable, well-built gaming headphones that utilize a USB dongle to provide a low-latency wireless experience.

-The Logitech G533 are great-sounding over-ear headphones.
+These are great-sounding over-ear headphones.
 They do a very good job at reproducing video game soundtracks and effects accurately, which is helpful especially if you enjoy multiplayer games.
-These headphones are compatible with the Logitech Gaming Software, which provides numerous customizable features like an EQ, surround sound effects, and microphone settings.
-Their battery lasts for 17 hours of continuous playback and they have an auto-off timer that can be adjusted in the Logitech Gaming Software program.
+These headphones are compatible with the Logitech G Hub, which provides numerous customizable features like an EQ, surround sound effects, and microphone settings.
+Their battery lasts for 17 hours of continuous playback and they have an auto-off timer that can be adjusted in the G Hub.

-These headphones have an acceptable microphone, but its recording quality isn’t as good as that of some wired models, like the HyperX Cloud II.
-The G533 are also rather bulky and doesn’t feel like the sturdiest headphones.
-That said, they’re still a good choice for gamers who like to be able to customize their gaming headset and don’t mind a bulkier design.
+While a wireless design is great for gaming, it’s a bit disappointing they can’t be used wired.
+They have a decent microphone, but it doesn’t perform as well as that of the wired Logitech G433.
+They are also rather bulky and don’t feel like the sturdiest headphones.
+That said, they’re still a good choice for gamers who like to be able to customize their gaming headset and don’t mind a wireless-only design.

 If you would like to choose for yourself, here is the list of all our reviews of over-ear headphones under $100.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.